jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_commands.rst

     $promise->wait();

 That example is pretty underpowered for the ``CommandPool``.
 Let's try a more complex example.
-Let's say you want to upload files on disk to an Amazon S3 bucket.
+Let's say you want to upload files on disk to an |S3|
+bucket.
 To get a list of files from disk, we can use PHP's ``DirectoryIterator``.
 This iterator yields ``SplFileInfo`` objects.
 The ``CommandPool`` accepts an iterator that yields ``Aws\CommandInterface``